HenryLevenNU/equation-game-repo/README.md

 • Click the green button called ‘<> Code’

-• In the drop-down menu that appears, click ‘Download ZIP’
+• In the drop-down menu, click ‘Download ZIP’

 • This will start downloading the ZIP folder to your device